Wide-angle Image Rectification: A Survey: Introduction

 To our best knowledge, this is the first survey of wide-angle image rectification.
-The main contributions of this paper are as follows: \begin{itemize} \item we comprehensively describe and discuss the typical camera models and distortion models used in different rectification approaches;
+The main contributions of this paper are as follows: \begin{itemize} \item we comprehensively describe and discuss the typical camera models and distortion models that are leveraged in most wide-angle image rectification approaches;

 \item we comprehensively review of the state-of-art methods for wide-angle image rectification, including traditional geometry-based and deep learning-based image rectification methods;

 \item we evaluate the performance of state-of-the-art methods and discuss their strengths and limitations on both synthetic datasets and real-world images and also propose a strong baseline model;